Moeletji/react-redux-stackoverflow-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+Once the page loads you should either get the users listed or an error page because there's a CORS error in the browser because the main API link has a redirect.

+If you are presented with an error page, just visit:
+[http://api.stackexchange.com/2.2/users?pagesize=20&order=desc&sort=reputation&site=stackoverflow](http://api.stackexchange.com/2.2/users?pagesize=20&order=desc&sort=reputation&site=stackoverflow) and then reload the application tab.

 ### `npm test`